googlecreativelab/creatability-seeing-music/README.md

 Seeing Music is part of [Creatability](https://experiments.withgoogle.com/collection/creatability) which explores how creative tools can be made more accessible for everyone.
 The live site can be [found here](https://creatability.withgoogle.com/seeing-music/).

-This is not a Google Product.
+This is not a Google product.

 # Overview